aws/aws-lambda-runtime-interface-emulator/README.md

 1. Create a script and save it in your project directory.
 Set execution permissions for the script file.

     The script checks for the presence of the `AWS_LAMBDA_RUNTIME_API` environment variable, which indicates the presence of the runtime API.
 If the runtime API is present, the script runs [the runtime interface client](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-images.html#runtimes-api-client).
 Otherwise, the script runs the runtime interface emulator.

     The following example shows a typical script for a Node.js function.

-    ```
+    ```sh
     #!/bin/sh
     if [ -z "${AWS_LAMBDA_RUNTIME_API}" ]; then
       exec /usr/local/bin/aws-lambda-rie /usr/bin/npx aws-lambda-ric